4 Major Types of Senbei: Japanese Rice Crackers

-Senbei is one of the traditional Japanese rice crackers made of non-glutinous rice called “Uruchi Mai (うるち米)”, the staple of the Japanese diet, and traditionally flavored with soy sauce or salt.
+Senbei is one of the Japanese rice crackers made from non-glutinous rice called Uruchi Mai (うるち米), the staple of the Japanese diet, and traditionally flavored with soy sauce or salt.

 Types of Senbei

 Yaki Senbei (焼きせんべい: Baked Senbei)

-First off, when we Japanese just say “Senbei” in daily life, that usually refers to the most common type “Yaki Senbei (焼きせんべい: Grilled or Baked Senbei)”.
+When we Japanese say Senbei, that usually refers to the most common variety Yaki Senbei (焼きせんべい: meaning Grilled/Baked Senbei).

 Nure Senbei (ぬれせんべい: Wet Senbei)

 Age Senbei (揚げせんべい: Deep-Fried Senbei)

-4. Ware Senbei (割れせんべい: Broken Senbei)
+Ware Senbei (割れせんべい: Broken Senbei)

-Ware Senbei, literally Broken Senbei, is originally a product made up of defective Yaki Senbei like broken or curved ones.
+Ware Senbei, literally Broken Senbei, is originally a product made up of defective Yaki Senbei, like broken or curved ones.